xoxzo/blog.xoxzo.com/content/Engineering/python-powerful-features-en.md

     In __init__!

-So you see that \__init__ (an initializer method, often incorrectly called a constructor) is called when I created a new Thing object.
+So you see that \__init__ an initializer method is called when I created a new Thing object.

 Suppose I want to add two Thing objects together–it doesn’t work, because my Thing type has not defined what it means to add two Things: